3.7 mile loop drops into redwood canyon, then climbs back to the trailhead.

 a bit of a Muir Woods feel, except that there aren't busloads of tourists

-taking photos of blue jays.
+taking photos of scrub jays.
 At 2.20 miles, look for the start of Prince

 Road to the left at a signed junction.
 Turn left onto Prince Road.